 Your LinkedIn headline is the first thing colleagues, recruiters, and potential employers see, and it’s why they either click on your profile or keep scrolling.
 It’s prime real estate, and your one-line elevator pitch gives your audience a quick overview of who you are, what you do, and what you bring to the table.
 Many professionals have difficulty finding the right words to maximize headline space for the utmost effectiveness.
 Here, we’ll share results-driven LinkedIn headline examples and strategies to create awareness and make the most out of the given area.

 At MatchBuilt executive search, we’re power LinkedIn users as we’ve connected with 1000s of professionals and job seekers over the years and developed best practices for a professional headline.
 You need to start with an eye-catching LinkedIn profile headline to make a great first impression, increase your visibility and gain exposure.
-A great headline is crucial because it affects how recruiters, hiring managers, and prospective employers perceive you, it shows up in Google search results, and it’s one of the most important fields for LinkedIn’s search algorithm.
+A great headline is crucial because it affects how recruiters, hiring managers, and prospective employers perceive you, it shows up in Google search results and is one of the most important fields for LinkedIn’s search algorithm.
 Further, your LinkedIn photo and headline are the only elements of your profile that appear in search results, so it’s essential to maximize their effectiveness and convince your audience to click on your profile and learn more about you.

 Compelling LinkedIn Headline Examples